 Your Strategy Document: What it Looks Like

 Whether you’re executing a long-term strategy process or simply holding a two-day planning retreat, the Drivers Model provides you with five primary deliverables that are critical to the successful implementation of your plan.

-Simple, yet robust and comprehensive enough, the Drivers Model is scalable to the strategy development needs of Fortune 500 companies, to non-profit organizations, to government agencies, to small departments, to more.
+Simple, yet robust, The Drivers Model is our proven methodology for helping teams identify the core issues and construct effective strategies for solving them.
+Completely scalable to the strategy development needs of Fortune 500 companies, non-profit organizations, government agencies, small departments, and more.

 The Management Briefing

 In undertaking a strategic planning effort, have you ever found the team arguing over definitions, or wanting to complete the strategic plan in a half-day or a day, or disinterested because they don’t see how strategic planning will have impact on their day-to-day?